 Synchronized Swimming, also called Artistic Swimming, is an Olympic sport that combines dance, gymnastics, and swimming.
-Together in teams, duets, or as a single swimmer, athletes perform choreographed routines set to music that demonstrate their strength, flexibility, aerobic endurance and synchronization.
-It is a challenging, but rewarding and beautiful sport.
+Together in teams, duets, or solos, athletes perform choreographed routines set to music that demonstrate their strength, flexibility, endurance and synchronization.
+It is a challenging, yet rewarding and beautiful sport.

 A synchronized swimmer builds endurance, strength, power, speed, agility, and flexibility through balanced training.
-It takes years to produce a world-class synchronized swimmer, but swimmers at any level can enjoy and develop in our sport.
+It takes years to produce a world-class synchronized swimmer, yet swimmers at any level may enjoy and develop in our sport.

-We have programs for athletes of various ages and differing skill levels.
-We have highly committed swimmers and families in our award winning competitive program, and we have recreational swimmers in our Novice/Intermediate program who loves synchro, working in a team and competing, but feels that the competitive program is a too large commitment.
-Start synchro by trying synchro in one of our summer camps or lessons pack.
+We have programs for athletes of various ages and skill levels.
+We have highly committed swimmers and families in our award winning competitive program.
+We have our Novice/Intermediate program designed for those who love synchro and, all of its benefits yet prefer less commitment.
+Start synchro by participating in one of our summer camps or lessons pack.

 Memorial Day Exhibition